amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 WALKING, TALKING MINERALS

-Thing-power materialism offers a contestable but, I think, auspicious account of how it is that things have the power to move humans, the beings who—in accounts that emphasize Augustinian free will or Kantian autonomy or Hegelian self-consciousness—are figured as self-movers.
-It empha- sizes the shared material basis, the kinship, of all things, regardless of their status as human, animal, vegetable, or mineral.
-It does not deny that there are differences between human and nonhuman, though it strives to describe them without succumbing to the temptation to place humans at the ontological center.
+**Thing-power materialism offers a contestable but, I think, auspicious account of how it is that things have the power to move humans**, the beings who—in accounts that emphasize Augustinian free will or Kantian autonomy or Hegelian self-consciousness—are figured as self-movers. **It emphasizes the shared material basis, the kinship, of all things, regardless of their status as human, animal, vegetable, or mineral.** It does not deny that there are differences between human and nonhuman, though it strives to describe them without succumbing to the temptation to place humans at the ontological center.
 One way to do so is to distinguish humans as things composed of a